The best sales to shop today: Casper, Stasher, Samsung and more | CNN Underscored

 Galaxy Buds 2 ($124.99, originally $149.99; woot.com)

 Today, we’re seeing a first-time price drop for the Galaxy Buds 2 on Woot!, marking the popular earbuds down by $25.
-When we tried the Galaxy Buds 2, we were impressed by the overall sound quality, how long they last on charge and how comfortable they felt in our ears.
-They’re comparable in quality to the more-expensive Galaxy Buds Pro, and they’re definitely the most stylish earbuds we’ve seen for Android users, especially when you opt for lavender.
+When we tried the Galaxy Buds 2, we were impressed by the overall sound quality, how long they last on a charge and how comfortable they felt in our ears.
+They’re comparable in quality to the more expensive Galaxy Buds Pro, and they’re definitely the most stylish earbuds we’ve seen for Android users, especially when you opt for the lavender color.
 Be sure to shop while supplies last, because this rare deal will last for one day only or until all items sell out.

 Cricut Maker ($249, originally $399; amazon.com)